 One of the original ideas of the station was based on the biblical Tower of Babel, meaning that it had been created over as long as 3000 years, through the cooperation of many different alien races who could not effectively communicate with one another, using different technologies that were often incompatible with each other.
 It was finally decided that the space station would be Cardassian in design, with lots of circular design elements.

-Kevin Grevioux played the recurring part of a Security Officer in the first three seasons of Star Trek: Deep Space Nine, but became a Name in the official Star Trek Customizable Card Game: Taylor Moore.
+Kevin Grevioux played the recurring part of a nameless Security Officer in the first three seasons of Star Trek: Deep Space Nine, but was only given a name in the official Star Trek Customizable Card Game: Taylor Moore.

 The trivia items below may give away important plot points.

-Regarding the end of season 6: Terry Farrell was the only regular Star Trek actor or actress not to return in any way after their character was killed off.
-Leonard Nimoy's Spock was resurrected, and Denise Crosby Tasha Yar made appearances in flashbacks and alternate universes, and Crosby also appeared as Tasha's time-traveled daughter.
+Regarding the end of season 6: Terry Farrell was the only regular Star Trek actor not to return in any way after her character was killed off.
+Leonard Nimoy's Spock was resurrected, and Denise Crosby Tasha Yar made appearances in flashbacks and alternate universes, and Crosby also appeared as Tasha's adult daughter.

 Regarding the 7th season: O'Brien was the first regular Star Trek character to be established as being married from the start of a Trek series.
 (He had gotten married in Star Trek: The Next Generation: Data's Day (1991) as a recurring character on Star Trek: The Next Generation (1987)).
 In addition, Sisko was the first Star Trek Captain to be permanently married when he wed Kassidy Yates.

-Benjamin Sisko is the only commanding officer of a Star Trek series that doesn't start out with the rank of captain at the beginning of the series.
-For the first three seasons Sisko held the rank of commander.
-It wasn't until the Season 3 finale, Star Trek: Deep Space Nine: The Adversary (1995), when he was finally promoted to captain.
+Benjamin Sisko is the only commanding officer of a Star Trek series who doesn't start out with the rank of captain at the beginning of the series.
+For the first three seasons, Sisko held the rank of commander.
+It wasn't until the Season 3 finale, Star Trek: Deep Space Nine: The Adversary (1995), wthat he was finally promoted to captain.

 Regarding season 6: Producers noted virtually no negative reaction to the romantic pairing and eventual wedding between Worf and Dax, which was essentially interracial.
 Producers cited that on the generally open minded nature of the Star Trek fan base.
 As was the case with all other Star Trek programs, the series depicted a number of mixed race (or species) romances, notably married couples O'Brien and Keiko, and Rom and Leeta.